ZacharyKeeley/BlackJack/README.md

 Version 3:

 A lot of the indentation and parenteses were ugly to look at, so I went through and updated them to improve readability.
-I added pointers to certain varibales (namely the 'chips' variable, so that I could better keep track of the chips as they were passed to different functions).
+I added pointers to certain variables (namely the 'chips' variable, so that I could better keep track of the chips as they were passed to different functions).
 The version also altered the flow of the program as a means of fixing certain bugs.

 Version 4: